deepsoumya617/deepsoumya617/README.md

 ## 📂 Recent Projects

-> No active `pro-[duct/ject]s` at the moment 🚧 — I’m spending time sharpening my backend and DevOps skills.
+> No active `projects` at the moment 🚧 — I’m spending time sharpening my backend and DevOps skills.

 ---